stappersg/vBook/src/advanced/logging.md

 ## Syslog

-vSMTP send logs to the syslog daemon using the `mail` category :
+vSMTP send logs to the syslog daemon using the `mail` facility :

 ```toml
 # if the table is missing, syslog writing will be skipped